-As well as the School of Engineering, the College includes the Schools of Biological Sciences, Chemistry, GeoSciences, Informatics, Mathematics, and Physics & Astronomy.
+As well as the School of Engineering, the College includes the Schools of Biological Sciences, Chemistry, GeoSciences, Informatics, Physics & Astronomy, and Mathematics.

 The College is responsible for most of the formal aspects of postgraduate research students' study, such as approving the award of the thesis, or approval of concessions.
-The College postgraduate research section is located in the Weir Building of The King's Buildings.
+The College postgraduate research section is located in Murchison House at The King's Buildings.
 However, you are unlikely to need to contact them directly, as most matters should first be referred to the Engineering Graduate School.